mirdukkkkk/mirdukkkkk.space/README.md

 ---

 ## It works just as well without JavaScript
-You can disable JavaScript on the site, it will work the same way, except with a random highlight color and no starry background
+You can disable JavaScript on the site, it will work the same way, except with a random highlight color, random greetings and no starry background